Skip to main content

 A business analyst is responsible for the following activities in an Agile Project:

-• Managing Requirements i.e. understanding high level business requirements, work with product owner to create atomic user stories and refining the product backlog.
+• Managing Requirements i.e. understanding high-level business requirements, working with the product owner to create atomic user stories and refining the product backlog.

-• Translating “Why” to “How” i.e. analyze and work with development team to design solution to implement a user story.
+• Translating “What” to “How” i.e. analyze and work with the development team to design solutions to implement a user story.

-• Modelling and Communicating Requirements i.e. create appropriate models (process model, data model etc.) and explain user stories to the development and QA teams.
+• Modelling and Communicating Requirements i.e. creating appropriate models (process model, data model etc.) and explaining user stories to the development and QA teams.

 Related